 The information is the same data transmitted to the Illinois Department of Transportation (IDOT) with two additions: the "Motivation for Stop", and the offense codes recorded.
+Traffic stops appear since 2012, when the State revised the format to the current standard.

 IMPORTANT!! (please click "More" to read this...)
 Adding the Offense Codes means that each line of information represents a single Offense.